ON THIS DAY 20 YEARS AGO: The Musician & the Dancer

 The corner of his mouth turned up as he breathed out through his nose.
 His gaze went liquid and more open than I had ever seen it.
 Then his caresses shifted from the fringe to my fingers.
 Our hands danced among the soft peach strands for several minutes, and we didn't need to say anything more.

-After Galen took me to that fancy dinner to celebrate my birthday, I invited him inside to my box-riddled apartment.
+After Galen took me to that fancy dinner to celebrate my birthday, I invited him into my box-riddled apartment.
 He took off his big, heavy boots and laid his black leather jacket atop the nearest box pile.
 Mine made quite the contrast--a flared, scarlet number with cuffs and collar of faux leopard fur.

 I led him to the futon that doubled as both my couch and guest bed.
 For a time, we sat and continued the conversation we'd been having in the restaurant.
 Both our elbows were propped up on the back rest.
 Both our knees were propped up on the cushion.